-The Institute of Medicine of Chicago is an independent organization of distinguished leaders in the health field who collaborate to improve the health of the public.
+The Institute of Medicine of Chicago is an independent non-profit organization of distinguished leaders in the health field who collaborate to improve the health of the public.
 Drawing upon the expertise of a diverse membership and other regional leaders, the IOMC addresses critical health issues through a range of interdisciplinary approaches including education, research, communication of trusted information, and community engagement.

-2021 — From the president's Desk — Cheryl Rucker-Whitaker
+2022 — From the president's Desk

-Letter from the IOMC President Cheryl Rucker- Whitaker
+Letter from the IOMC President Raul Garza

-A MESSAGE TO OUR FELLOWS, MEMBERS and COLLEAGUES
+A MESSAGE TO OUR FELLOWS and COLLEAGUES

-President and Chair of the Institute of Medicine of Chicago
+President, Institute of Medicine of Chicago

 Are you looking for resources to manage COVID-19?
 This info covers background, research, and comprehensive sites with links to specific resources from highly-respected sources.
 Download a copy